ku-nal-g/ng-demos/Nested-dropdown-task/README.md

 # FilterDataTask

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This Task was done ny me on 16/02/2022

+To run the task

+(i) Download the zip file and unzip it
+(ii) open in vs code and npm i
+(iii) Hit ng serve --open
+(iv) Done

 ## Development server